larskarbo/next-env-encrypt-decrypt/README.md

 # next-env-encrypt-decrypt

-This is an example repository for how to use `gitops-secret` in a Nextjs project.
+This is an example repository for how to work around Vercel's 4kb restriction in a Nextjs project using an external secrets provider.
+We are using [Doppler](https://doppler.com/) here, but you could use whatever you want.

+## Quick start

-Set up doppler and vercel
+Set up Doppler and Vercel

 ```bash
 doppler setup
 vercel link
 ```

-Add the DOPPLER_TOKEN to the Vercel environment manager.
+Add the `DOPPLER_TOKEN` to the Vercel environment manager.

 ```bash
 echo -n "$(doppler configs tokens create vercel-gitops --config dev --plain)" | vercel env add DOPPLER_TOKEN development